 Workshops / Caucus Meetings

-Workshops and caucus meetings take place both Friday and Saturday at the Sacramento Convention Center, and most workshops run twice.
+Workshops and caucus meetings take place both Friday and Saturday at the Anaheim Convention Center, and most workshops run twice.
 If a workshop interests you but conflicts with a caucus meeting, check the full agenda to see if it’s repeated.
-If all workshops feature topics that you just don’t want to miss, remember your delegation will work best as a team to cover all of the events — and take notes.
+If all workshops are “don’t miss” topics to you, remember your delegation will work best as a team to cover all of the events — and take notes.

 As a Delegate, part of your responsibility is to bring home what you’ve learned.
 Plan a post-convention presentation to your local club, County Committee or sub-committee.
 In fact, pre-planning will help your focus during convention and make you a better Delegate.
 The Delegate is responsible to represent their local organizations as well as to keep their local activists apprised of information, direction and education.
 Your role as a Delegate helps us build a stronger and more effective Party.

-Friday and Saturday evenings include late-evening hospitality suites by hosted candidates and groups.
+Friday and Saturday evenings include late-evening hospitality suites hosted by candidates and groups.
 There is usually some kind of nosh and beverage provided, and these are good opportunities to network and socialize.
-They generally run from 10 pm until midnight and most delegates visit many if not all of the suites.
+They generally run after 10:30 pm until midnight and most delegates visit many if not all of the suites.

-General Session: Saturday There are two general sessions: Saturday morning and Saturday afternoon as well as a Sunday morning session – all at the Convention Center.
-General session formally “opens” and “closes” the convention, and includes Standing Committee reports, Officer reports and is where floor debate and resulting votes take place.
+General Session: There three general sessions: Saturday morning and Saturday afternoon as well as a Sunday morning session – all at the Anaheim Convention Center.
+General session formally “opens” and “closes” the convention, and include Standing Committee reports, Officer reports and are where floor debate and resulting votes take place.
 On Saturday, expect the Chair to address the delegation, as well as various office-holders.

 Reminder: you cannot get into general session without a credential, which means you cannot vote without a credential.
 Even if you have pre-registered, you must be wearing a credential in order to vote or get into general session.